ETS-Android2/WebView-Dark-Theme/README.md

 # WebView-Dark-Theme
 ## Get start
 Works on Android 8 and higher.
+You will find the results below.
 Detailed instructions in English.
 ### Build gradle (app module)
 ```gradle
 implementation 'androidx.webkit:webkit:1.2.0'